 The Association is administered by an Executive Board composed of nine (9) members: President, President-Elect, Immediate Past-President, Secretary-Treasurer, Senior Member-at-Large (identified as being the longest serving member-at-large), three additional Members-at-Large, and a veterinary student representative.
-The veterinary student representative is the President of the KSU Student Chapter of the American Veterinary Medical Association (SCAVMA).
+The veterinary student representative is the President of the KSU Student Chapter of the American Veterinary Medical Association (SAVMA).
 The Secretary-Treasurer is a KSU- CVM graduate who is a current or emeritus faculty member.

-The Officers and Members-at-Large are placed into nomination and elected through a simple majority vote by members present at the Association's annual meeting held during the Heritage Evening at the KSU-CVM June Conference.
+The Officers and Members-at-Large are placed into nomination and elected through a simple majority vote by members present at the Association's annual meeting held during the Heritage Brunch at the KSU-CVM June Conference.
 The President and President-Elect hold office for one year.
 The President-Elect automatically becomes President unless the Association members take action against ascendancy.
 The Secretary-Treasurer continues to serve without reelection until such time that he/she resigns or an election is mandated by the Executive Board or the membership.